 1920 HOA is one of the charter members and founding agencies of the Child Welfare League of America.

 1922 Jewish Children’s Clearing Bureau is founded to aid placement in 10 Manhattan Jewish agencies.
 For the first time, professional staff is used to determine if placement is necessary.

 1925 Operated by the HOA, a 123-acre site in the Edenwald section of the Bronx becomes a home for 15 developmentally disabled teenage girls.
 Soon, younger girls are added, and in 1929, a separate school for boys is built on the grounds.

 1925 A young psychiatric social worker, Julia Goldman, establishes the first psychiatric clinic in an American child care institution at Pleasantville Cottage School.

 1934 The Foster Home Bureau and HOA are among the agencies that organize to help 600 Jewish refugee children from Germany.
 Many adult refugees who escaped the Nazis come to work at HOA, making lasting contributions to child welfare.

 1940 After decades of discussion, the merger of Hebrew Orphan Asylum, Hebrew Sheltering Guardian Society, Fellowship House and the Jewish Children’s Clearing Bureau is negotiated by Dr. Maurice Hexter.
-The new agency, the New York Association for Jewish Children (later Jewish Child Care Association) is responsible for 3,471 children and 2,084 foster homes.
+The new agency, the New York Association for Jewish Children (later JCCA, formerly known as Jewish Child Care Association) is responsible for 3,471 children and 2,084 foster homes.

 1946 JCCA becomes the first of the city’s child care agencies to have a unionized staff.